-High Point GA
+High Point, GA

-Access Update 07-23-2009
+Access Update 01-13-2014

-Walt explained that a new parking area has been built at Nick a jack Road at hwy 157.
-An option is to drive by Tower Road (the gravel road up to High Point) and drop off climbers - then have someone drive to Nickajack Road trail head (about 5 miles) then park and mountain bike back to meet your party at Tower Road.
+The current access is via a new parking area has been built at the intersection of Nick-A-Jack Road and Highway 157.
+An access option is to drive by Tower Road, which is the gravel road up to High Point and drop off climbers.
+Then have someone drive to the Nick-A-Jack Road trailhead about 5 miles away, park and mountain bike back to meet the party at Tower Road.
 Hike down Tower Road to access High Point climbing.

 High Point is located on the eastern rim of Lookout Mountain about 10 miles south of Chattanooga and approximately 1 mile east of the town of Thompsonville in Walker County, Georgia.
 High point is the highest point on Lookout Mountain.
 There are approximately 45 routes, mostly traditional and mixed, ranging from 30 to 70 feet in height.
 While the routes tend to be short, commonly 45 to 50 feet, the lines are classic and steep.